killerog/sprout-website/_closure/closure.md

 title: 'Sprout for YNAB Closure'
 date: '2024-08-01'
 ---

+## Update, December 2025

+Sprout for YNAB will make a restart in 2026.
+Currently I'm trying to work out the last issues with the current version of the extensions.
+Also I'm checking what can still be taken over from the old version of the website and extensions.

+## Sprout for YNAB Closure
 I will be shutting down Sprout for YNAB on August 31, 2024.

 ## Why?